ysaikai/ysaikai.github.io/_pages/research.md

 permalink: /research/
 ---

 I am interested in computational approaches for agricultural & food systems.
-In particular, my research focuses on applications of novel methods, including machine learning, Bayesian optimization and agent-based modeling, in order to address key questions better.
+The methods include reinforcement learning, Bayesian optimization and agent-based modeling.
+Recently, my focus has been on on-farm research in precision agriculture.
+It seems that on-farm research is a key feature in modern agriculture, where farmers maximize profits by systematically adapting to heterogeneous conditions within a field.

 * Bayesian optimization for precision agriculture
   - Yuji Saikai